-PSS/E User-written models for the dynamic equipment and associated data must be in dynamic linked library (DLL) format and must include a model manual.
-The model manual must show control block diagrams, design logic, descriptions of all model parameters, a list of which parameters are commonly tuned for site-specific settings, and a description of procedures for using the model in dynamic simulations.
+User-written models for the dynamic equipment and associated data must be in the appropriate format for each software platform and include a model manual.
+The model manual must show control block diagrams, design logic, and descriptions of parameters commonly tuned for site-specific settings, and a description of procedures for using the model in dynamic simulations.